Maddy Siegrist: College

+Coaching career

+Siegrist signed with Athletes Untapped as a private basketball coach on Jun 6, 2022.

 Personal life

 Siegrist's father, George, played college basketball for Marist before joining the team as an assistant coach.
 At Villanova University, she received a bachelor's degree in communications and is pursuing a master's degree in education.

+In October 2024, Siegrist got engaged to Stephen Perretta, a college basketball coach and the son of her former Villanova coach, Harry Perretta.
+The two married on October 31, 2025.